 From Skiing to Snowshoeing, Discover a Winter Wonderland of Fun

 The Garnet Hill Outdoor Center is a winter sports destination for cross-country skiing, snowshoeing, and fat tire biking.
 Right outside the door, Garnet Hill's property features a fantastic trail system with 35 miles of groomed cross-country ski trails, approx. 9 miles of snowshoe trails, and fat tire bike trails.
 During ski season, fat tire bikes are allowed on designated trails from Tuesday - Sunday and on the whole groomed trail system on Mondays.

 During a typical year, the Garnet Hill Outdoor Center is your one stop shop for equipment rentals and excellent ski services.
-For the 2020-2021 winter season, the Outdoor Center building will be closed (except by appointment), but equipment rentals will be available for pick up and return outside.
 Daily equipment rentals can be made online to guarantee equipment and reduce the wait time.